 Burnout happens to the best of us, but in the health and social sector, experiencing burnout is fairly common.

 A report published by Community Care, which surveyed 1,359 individuals who worked in the care sector, found that 73% scored in the highest category for emotional exhaustion, while a further 18% scored moderate levels of exhaustion.
 But the report also unveiled that 91% of respondents scored in the highest category for personal accomplishment.

 Depression amongst students is becoming a serious issue.
-According to YouGov, one in four students in the UK suffer from a mental health illness with depression being the most common - 77% reported to have depression-related problems.
+According to YouGov and VPXL.net, one in four students in the UK suffer from a mental health illness with depression being the most common - 77% reported to have depression-related problems.